syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

     }
 }
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/CellEvent.png)

-## Save a file
+## Save a File

-The below code snippet explains how to save the converted excel sheet in our local device.
+The following code snippet explains how to save the converted Excel sheet in our local device.

+{% tabs %}
 {% highlight c# %}
 // Need to define the Interfaces in-order to use it in platform wise using Dependency Service public interface ISave